-The EU and UK signed the EU-UK trade and cooperation agreement (Brexit deal) on 30 December 2020.
-Provisionally applied since 1 January 2021, this agreement sets out the terms of the future EU and UK relationship.
+The UK officially left the EU on 1 January 2021, following signature of the EU-UK trade and cooperation agreement (Brexit deal).
+This agreement sets out the terms of the future EU and UK relationship.

 Horizon Europe – UK to become an Associated Country

-For further information about Horizon Europe including UK association, please consult our Horizon Europe page.
+For further information about Horizon Europe, please consult our Horizon Europe page.

 UK Participation in other EU Funding Programmes

 Draft Protocol I of the Joint Declaration on Participation in Union Programmes states that the UK may also participate in:

 - European Partnerships in the form of Article 185 and 187 (Joint Programming)

 - The European Institute of Innovation and Technology (EIT)

 - European Research Area Committee (ERAC)

 - Euratom Research & Training (R&T) Programme 2021-2025.